-Spend the morning exploring the charming town of Pisac, here you'll visit the vibrant markets where locals sell their wares.
-Afterwards continue to Huilloc, where you will meet the local Quechua community, taking part in their collective tasks including working in the fields and making various items of clothing.
+Spend the morning exploring the charming town of Pisac, Here you'll visit the vibrant markets where locals sell their wares.
+Afterwards continue to Huilloc, where you will meet the local Quechua community, taking part in their collective tasks including working in the fields and making clothing.
 After, sit down to a well-earned traditional Andean lunch with a local family.
 Continue to Ollantaytambo where we'll explore the old fortress.
 Later this afternoon board the